 As described above, land access was a key constraint.
 Eucalypt woodland community types were well sampled; however, the semi-evergreen vine thicket communities were less represented due to the thick vegetation and steep slopes.
-This lack of coverage has been considered when undertaking the likelihood of occurrence assessment (Section 7.0 of Attachment B2).
+This lack of coverage has been considered when undertaking the likelihood of occurrence assessment (Section 7.0).